English at Comberton

 Alongside teaching that develops fluency and decoding skills when word reading, the teaching of reading across all year groups at Comberton facilitates development of pupils’ comprehension skills.
 Teachers model thought processes when reading and teach pupils to use what they know about a text when forming responses.
 In the EYFS and key stage 1, this comes in the form of ‘thinking out loud’ when discussing texts as a class, and careful questioning during one to one and guided reading activities.
 As pupils develop this skill through years 1 and 2, more formal, written responses to questions are introduced as a way of demonstrating comprehension in preparation for the reading SATs test at the end of year 2.
 In key stage 2, reading is taught through a mixture of guided reading activities using ‘stand-alone’ texts and comprehension papers, and reading activities that are linked to whole-class lead texts in order to make a clear link between reading and writing.

 To further encourage a love of reading, every pupil at Comberton has access to an electronic school library system, allowing them to take home additional books for their own enjoyment.
 Family members are also encouraged to borrow books, thus promoting reading outside of school.
-Whole school events and incentives are planned to further highlight and maintain the reading ethos across the school.
+Whole school events and incentives are planned to further highlight and maintain the reading ethos across the school, and pupils attend a weekly reading assembly where reading behaviours, events and texts are shared.

 Practising reading regularly with your child at home is extremely valuable to their progress.
 In addition to this please, where possible, read to your child at bedtime or other times of the day as this helps to encourage a love of reading and also develops the children’s vocabulary.

 Guided reading sessions give children an opportunity to develop key reading skills through carefully planned and taught activities.
 Texts used in these sessions may link directly with the text or genre being taught within literacy units.
-In addition, we have recently purchased Oxford University Press' 'Project-X Origins' series.
-These link directly to the new national curriculum and allow for key skills to be explicitly taught.
 In these sessions children will have the opportunity to read with an adult in a small group for skills to be modelled and taught, and to also embed and apply reading skills through independent activities.

 Read Write Inc